Picovoice/picovoice/demo/java-swing/README.md

 Before running the demo, run the `copy.sh` script to copy wake word and context files from elsewhere in the repo.

+## AccessKey

+The Rhino SDK requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Rhino SDKs.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

+To obtain your `AccessKey`:
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

+## Usage

 Build the app with Gradle:
 ```console
 cd picovoice/demo/java-swing